 The Company operates two segments: the Management segment and the Trust segment.
 Such segments are managed separately based on types of products and services offered and their related client bases.
 The Company evaluates the performance of its segments based primarily on income before income taxes.

 Management

-The Management segment is composed of Management, which provides investment advisory services to corporate pension funds, public retirement plans, endowments and foundations, and investment subadvisory services to mutual funds and clients of Trust.
+The Management segment provides investment advisory services to corporate pension funds, public retirement plans, endowments and foundations, and investment subadvisory services to mutual funds and clients of Trust.